kdopen/gerritssh/README.rst

 * Makes the results of those commands available to the programmer in a format which is more natural for Python programmers to manipulate.

+* Is aware of which combinations of commands and versions are supported for versions of Gerrit from 2.4 through 2.8.

+* Supports Python 2.6, 2.7, 3.3, and 3.4

 * Uses a version of paramiko which supports Python 2 and 3.

 Planned Features
 ----------------

-* Support the latest commands for Gerrit v2.8 (such as ls-members)
+* Support a broad range of commands including the latest commands for Gerrit v2.8 (such as ls-members)

-* Manage command variants for different Gerrit versions using the version_at_least() method of Site.

-  * The first major task is to actually identify which commands and options are supported in each version from 2.4 through 2.8

-  * A simple step is then to condition entire commands on the Gerrit version.

-  * The major work is then to condition individual options on each command.
-For example, ls-projects does not support the JSON format until version 2.5.

 * Add a module to operate on sets of Review objects to perform more complex searches, such as building dependency graphs of open reviews.